 Through these first-hand visual experiences, students will be prepared to reflect on the evolution of culture as revealed in art through time, as well as the similarities and differences between the culture of their contemporary homes in the U.S. and that of modern-day Rome.
 In addition to lectures and visits to relevant artworks, students will participate in hands-on studio projects that relate to the given topic.
 This will promote the development of a deeper understanding of how materials and processes can enable or limit artistic production.
 No prior experience in art is necessary.
 All areas of study are welcome.

 This is an ideal course for students interested in art history, studio art, architecture, archaeology, history, museum studies, art conservation, languages, and those who enjoy an urban setting.
 The course content will provide a wide-ranging sequence of art-related topics so that undergraduate students can discover how art exists in their everyday lives, and how it may be incorporated into future studies and research in their given discipline.

-- Live in an apartment in Rome's Trastevere neighborhood – a residential neighborhood with an important history and amazing view of the city!
+- Live in an apartment in Rome's Trastevere neighborhood – a residential neighborhood with an important history and easy access to the historic center of the city!

 - Experience the vibrant, cosmopolitan life of a major European city with excellent public transportation, outdoor sculpture, major art collections, and epicurean examples reflecting its international population.

 - Explore the ruins of ancient Rome to understand what factors of that society led – directly and indirectly – to many aspects of the U.S. today, including science, mathematics, history, education, government, and the economy.